salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* Authenticated but lack permission to resource/operation
 * 404 Not Found
 	* Routes SHOULD return 403 if resource exists but user lacks access

+* SHOULD NOT - 204 No content
+	* High volume use cases are useful
+// FIXME/TOOD move to justification
+	* Discouraged for consistency
+		* deletes should attempt to return helpful information like "id"
+		* PUT should return the created content

 ## Caching
 Servers MAY respond to if-modified and etag HTTP headers